 - As host, Aqua-Aston Hospitality employees are required by law to report any guest who violates the terms of their self-quarantine to authorities, without a first warning.

-Due to a government order, face coverings are required for all Owners and guests outside your guest room (including in all common and public areas) except with certain limited exceptions.
+Due to a government order, face coverings are required inside at hotels and resorts for all Owners and guests.
+This excludes guest rooms but includes common and public areas inside.
 Please note that, based on government order, any medical exemptions to the face covering requirement must be issued by a licensed medical doctor, doctor of osteopathy or advanced practice registered nurse, but should not specify the medical condition that precludes the wearing of a face covering.
 Please visit the links below for official information on the mandatory restrictions including facial covering requirements, etc.

 VEHICLE RENTALS AND CAR SHARING